11 Haircuts for Long Straight Hair That Add Volume

 Is the butterfly haircut good for straight hair?

-Yes!
+Yes.
 The butterfly haircut is one of the best ways to add volume and dimension to long, straight hair.
-The shorter layers around the face create lift, while the longer layers keep the length intact.
-This makes it perfect for straight hair that feels flat or lacks shape.
+The shorter layers around the face create lift while the longer layers keep your length intact, so it suits straight hair that tends to fall flat or lacks shape.

 What type of haircut should I get if I have straight hair?